luminous-software/start-page-plus/docs-source/features.md

 ![Feature Options](assets/images/options-settings.png)

+### Developer News Url

+This setting allows you to change the feed url for *Developer News* to any RSS feed that you choose.

+Microsoft is currently still maintaining the original feed, but could stop doing that at any time.
+You could choose to use the *Visual Studio Blog* feed url instead if you wanted.

+In the past the two feeds have displayed a different set of posts, with Visual Studio Blog having more posts that the Developer News feed.
+But it seems that may currently have the same items.
+The *Visual Studio Blog* feed url is `https://devblogs.microsoft.com/visualstudio/feed/`.

+The default value is `https://vsstartpage.blob.core.windows.net/news/vs`.

 ### Max Width

-Thei setting will allow you to make the contents of the _Start Page+_ window wider or narrower
+This setting will allow you to make the contents of the _Start Page+_ window wider or narrower

 The default value is `1175`.